sguox002/leetcode/leetcode-all.md

 ->>

 ### count number of ways

+<<-629	K Inverse Pairs Array    		31.4%	Hard
+given 1 to n, find how many different permutations withe exactly K inverse pairs (i<j and A[i]>A[j]) dp[n,k] represent the number of ways to have n elements k inverse pair when adding n: you can add it to 1 to n position and the number of inversed pairs: dp[n-1,k],dp[n-1,k-1]...
+->>

 <<-634	Find the Derangement of An Array    		40.3%	Medium
 given n integers from 1 to n, derangement means no element is in its original position. find the number of derangement.